cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-svelte-site.md

 +     }
 +   ),
 +   prerender: {
 +     // Default option shown.
-This can be [] if you're using SPA mode.
+This can be [] if you are using SPA mode.
 +     entries: ['*']
 +   }
   }